-The molecular weights of these seven collagenases were found to vary between 68 kDa and 130 kDa, and were classified as Class I or Class II, based on a variety of properties.
+The molecular weights of these seven collagenases were found to vary between 68 kDa and 130 kDa and were classified as Class I or Class II based on various properties.

-These classes were found to differ with respect to their activities, stabilities, and amino acid composition, but they share many similarities.
+These classes were found to differ concerning their activities, stabilities, and amino acid composition, but they share many similarities.

-After this discovery, a large number of collagenases were found in marine life, other bacteria, amphibians, and mammals.
+After this discovery, many collagenases were found in marine life, other bacteria, amphibians, and mammals.

-Hyperreactive sites where Class I and Class II enzymes initially attack all three types of collagen were identified by French et al. The cleavage sites are all at the Yaa-Gly bonds in the Gly-X collagen repeating sequence.
+French et al. identified hyperreactive sites where Class I and II enzymes initially attack all three types of collagen.
+The cleavage sites are at the Yaa-Gly bonds in the Gly-X collagen repeating sequence.

-In contrast, vertebrate collagenases initiate collagenolysis by making a single cleavage in the three alpha chains, after which the attack on those alpha chains is very limited.
+In contrast, vertebrate collagenases initiate collagenolysis by making a single cleavage in the three alpha chains, after which the attack on those alpha chains is minimal.
 Gelatinases and other proteases then carry out collagenolysis only after denaturation of the triple helix.

-Collagenase is produced by two separate and distinct genes in Clostridium histolyticum.
-Both genes have been cloned and sequenced.
-The col G gene codes for type I collagenase, a 936 amino acid peptide.
+Two separate and distinct genes produce collagenase in Clostridium histolyticum.
+Both genes have been cloned and sequenced—the col G gene codes for type I collagenase, a 936 amino acid peptide.